missionpinball/mpf-docs/game_logic/logic_blocks/common_problems.rst

 For instance if you got conditions in your logic (i.e. on how many balls are locked).
-Another clear indicator for logic blocks would be if your logic is triggered by other elements such as locks (and nor just switches).
+Another clear indicator for logic blocks would be if your logic is triggered by other elements such as locks (and not just switches).